How Long Does Probate Take? These 5 Factors Can Make All the Difference

 Balanced market:

-This is the in-between market condition with an equal amount of available homes and buyers buying—so houses are selling steadily, though not too speedily.
+This is an in-between market condition, with an equal number of available homes and buyers buying.
+Houses are selling steadily, though not too quickly.

-Investing estate assets in fixing up an as-is probate property is a toss up when you’ll be listing in a balanced market.
-Sure, a rehabbed home will sell a bit faster and for more money—but you risk investing more than you make from the sale.
+Investing estate assets in fixing up an as-is probate property is a toss-up when you’ll be listing in a balanced market.
+Sure, a rehabbed home will sell faster and for more money, but you risk investing more than you make from the sale.

 On the other hand, the longer it takes to sell the home, the more you’ll be spending on things like utilities, property taxes, and vacant home insurance.

-Not only do you need expert help in identifying current market conditions, you need an expert agent to assist you in running the numbers to determine which repairs, if any, are the most cost effective to make.
+Not only do you need expert help identifying current market conditions, but you also need an expert agent to assist you in running the numbers to determine which repairs, if any, are the most cost-effective to make.

 3. Your agent lacks probate experience

-Unfortunately, if you hire just any agent, you may be sabotaging your timeline if they don’t have significant probate experience.
+Unfortunately, if you hire just any agent, you may sabotage your timeline if they lack significant probate experience.

-“It’s really important to work with a professional when you’re dealing with a probate situation,” says Lewis.
+“It’s really important to work with a professional when dealing with a probate situation,” says Lewis.

 While a probate home sale is quite similar to a traditional home sale in many ways, there are probate-specific details that your agent needs to manage.
 This includes things like using the proper probate contracts, listing the home as a probate property, and making the correct probate disclosures.